AnyLog-co/documentation/using grafana.md

 sql             - A sql statement to use. details         - An AnyLog command which is not a SQL statement. where           - A "WHERE" condition added to the SQL statement.
-Can add filter or other conditions to the executed SQL. time_column     - The name of the time column in the Time Series format. value_column    - The name of the value column in the Time Series format. time_range      - When using a Table view, determines if the query needs to consider the time range.
+Can add filter or other conditions to the executed SQL. functions       - A list of SQL functions to use which overwrites the default functions. time_column     - The name of the time column in the Time Series format. value_column    - The name of the value column in the Time Series format. time_range      - When using a Table view, determines if the query needs to consider the time range.
 The default value is 'true'.